Luke Johnsos: Coaching career

 In 1937, with his playing career now over, Johnsos became an assistant coach for the Bears.

-Following the October 25, 1942 victory over the Philadelphia Eagles, the Bears' twelfth victory in a row, Halas turned his team over to Johnsos and fellow assistant Heartley Anderson as he left to serve in World War II.
+Following the October 25, 1942 victory over the Philadelphia Eagles, the Bears' twelfth victory in a row, Halas turned his team over to Johnsos and fellow assistant Hunk Anderson as he left to serve in World War II.
 With Anderson and Johnsos leading the team, the Bears won the 1943 NFL Championship Game.
 Before the 1945 season, Johnsos received an offer to take over as head coach of the Cleveland Rams, but declined as he wished to stay in Chicago.
 Halas re-assumed head coaching duties in 1946 and Johnsos returned to his assistant role.
 In 1949, rumors surfaced of Johnsos becoming head coach of the Chicago Cardinals, though Halas denied it and Johnsos said he had not received an offer.

 The Bears won the 1963 NFL Championship Game over the New York Giants with the help of a play designed by Johnsos nicknamed the "Ditka Special"; on third down late in the game, tight end Mike Ditka caught a pass that placed the Bears on the Giants' one-yard line.
 Quarterback Bill Wade scored the game-winning touchdown on the next play.

-Johnsos retired after the 1969 season, ending 40 years at field level with the Bears.
+Johnsos retired from coaching after the 1969 season, ending 40 years at field level with the Bears.
+He remained involved in the organization as the director of technical research, replacing the late Paddy Driscoll, and served in the position through 1974.